apurva-rai/Gaussian_mixture_model/README.md

 Iterations: *50*

+Numpy, scipy and pandas libraries were used for efficient i/o and processing.
+If you do not have these dependencies installed then you need to install them using pip.
 I used various online references because of my lack of expertise in the statistics behind GMM and Python graph plotting.
 The following are the main ones:

 *http://www.oranlooney.com/post/ml-from-scratch-part-5-gmm/*